torvalds/linux/Documentation/process/coding-style.rst

 write the code so that the **working** is obvious, and it's a waste of time to explain badly written code.

-Generally, you want your comments to tell WHAT your code does, not HOW.
+Generally, you want your comments to tell WHAT your code does, yest HOW.
 Also, try to avoid putting comments inside a function body: if the function is so complex that you need to separately comment parts of it, you should probably go back to chapter 6 for a while.
-You can make small comments to note or warn about something particularly clever (or ugly), but try to avoid excess.
+You can make small comments to yeste or warn about something particularly clever (or ugly), but try to avoid excess.
 Instead, put the comments at the head of the function, telling people what it does, and possibly WHY it does it.